Syn4z/PWeb-Labs/README.md

 ## Getting Started

-To start browsing our catalog and purchasing computer parts, simply visit our website at [www.bitsandpieces.com]().
+To start browsing our catalog and purchasing computer parts, simply visit our website at [www.bitsandpieces.com](https://syn4z.github.io/PWeb-Labs/).

 If you have any inquiries or require support, feel free to contact our support team through the provided contact information on our website.

-Thank you for choosing Computer Parts Store for your computer hardware needs!
+Thank you for choosing Bits and Pieces for your computer hardware needs!